-- 1. Maintaining the team atmosphere of the Direction, IFSA 7 and Officials - 2.
-Knowing well the statutes and the strategy of the association - 3.
-Being a motivator
+- a.
+Maintaining the team atmosphere of the Direction, IFSA 7 and Officials - b.
+Knowing well the statutes and the strategy of the association - c.
+Being a motivator kind of matter you can (or cannot!) imagine.

-As the President you need to be available for anything and everything - 12 months on the go - you cannot disappear without a very good reason or without warning.
-You will be contacted daily for any kind of matter you can (or cannot!) imagine.
 Even with the best efficiency, working with a lot of collaborators in different time zones implies that your will face delays.
 For all these reasons, you need a good and reliable email access and a personal computer is advisable.

+As the President you need to be available for anything and everything -12 months on the go - you cannot disappear without a very good reason or without warning.
+You will be contacted daily for any